prusti/pcg-docs/src/operations/borrow-pcg-actions.md

 ## LabelPlace

-Note this is called `MakePlaceOld` in the implementation.

 **Fields**
 - $p$ - Place
+- $s$ - The snapshot location to use
 - *reason* - Why the place is to be made labelled

 The purpose of this action is to label current versions of $p$ (and potentially prefixes and postfixes of $p$) with the label corresponding to the last time they were updated.
-The *Latest Map* (described [here](../overview/choosing-place-labels.html)) determines what label is to be used.

 There are six reasons defined:
 - `StorageDead`